 Melanie Schlotterbeck, CMP – Green Vision Project Coordinator

 Melanie was first approached by Friends of Harbors, Beaches and Parks (FHBP) to assist with the Green Vision Project.
 Since 2004, she has grown the Coalition to more than 80 conservation and community groups.
 The Green Vision Map has become a well utilized tool for non-profits, planners, and resource agencies.
 In 2006, Ms. Schlotterbeck assisted with negotiations for the Orange County Transportation Authority’s Renewed Measure M’s comprehensive mitigation program and she coordinated wide-ranging support for the measure.
 Since 2008, she has represented the 30+ member Environmental Coalition and sits as Vice Chair on the Authority’s Environmental Oversight Committee.
 This Committee oversees the expenditure of $243.5 million in acquisition, restoration, and management funds.
 Through FHBP, she has advanced conservation policies (locally, regionally, and statewide) and written numerous toolkits assisting planners improve sustainability features for developments and park planning.
 Melanie also works as a consultant with numerous conservation non-profits in Southern California and across the state.
-In 2017, with a 5-0 vote, she was appointed to the Brea Planning Commission for a four year term.
+In 2017 and again in 2021, with a 5-0 vote, she was appointed to the Brea Planning Commission for a four year term.

 Claire Schlotterbeck – Strategic Consultant